-“I present my picture of dyslexia: En bild av dyslexi (One Picture of Dyslexia) based on research and literature as well as my own and others' experiences and thoughts.
+“I present my picture of dyslexia: En bild av dyslexi (A Picture of Dyslexia) based on research and literature as well as my own and others' experiences and thoughts.
 My concept holds a more complete picture that includes the strengths as well.
 Problems with reading and writing, I believe, are a natural consequence of a different way of thinking and functioning.
 Dyslexia means having reading and writing problems, but it does not end there.
 There are benefits in other areas, common advantages that I call the dyslexia strengths.
 We have a lot to gain from seeing, understanding and taking the whole picture of dyslexia seriously.
 We are different and that is the point.
 The more we understand the whole picture of dyslexia, the better it is for schools, workplaces and our society at large.
 Dyslexia strengths are in demand today, and we must take advantage of that.”

 She is a school teacher and has worked in the school system since 2007 after graduating with a teachers’ degree.
 Her thesis is based on the subject dyslexia and music; the effect of dyslexia in the field of music.
 Over the years, Susanna has supplemented her education with independent courses in special education, dyslexia, cognitive psychology, accessibility and linguistics at different colleges and universities.
 Susanna herself has dyslexia and has, since childhood, noticed the dyslexia strengths as well as differences between dyslexics and non-dyslexics when it comes to the way you think.